iluwatar/java-design-patterns/data-mapper/README.md

 ## Intent

 The Data Mapper pattern aims to create an abstraction layer between the database and the business logic, allowing them to evolve independently.
 It maps data from the database objects to in-memory data structures and vice versa, minimizing direct dependencies between the application's core logic and the underlying database structure.
+This decoupling is essential in promoting maintainability and flexibility in Java programming.

 ## Explanation